PikalaxALT/pikalaxbot/README.md

 Combination Discord Bot and Twitch WIP Bot.

 ## Requirements
-Python >= 3.7 is required.
+Python >= 3.9 is required.
 FFMPEG and libsodium are required for voice. \
 Linux users may need to install their distributions' `python3-matplotlib` package as well, instead of using `pip`.

 ## Setup

 1) Clone this repository (duh).
-2) Create a settings.json using the following template.
+2) Create a `settings.json` using the following template.
-3) Install the requirements using `python3.7 -m pip install -U -r requirements.txt`.
+3) Install the requirements using `python -m pip install -U -r requirements.txt`.
 - See note above about matplotlib.
+4) Set up a database in postgresql, and fill in your credentials in the `settings.json` file under "database".
-4) Run bot.py using `python3.7 bot.py`.
+5) Run bot.py using `python bot.py`.
 ```json
 {
     "token": "My Discord Bot Token",